jacktator/NgSkool_Lambda/docs/conclusion.md

 - Serverless Local dev setup debugging
 - DynamoDB and structuring
 - Wrapping my head around making Serverless/Express work together with Lambda

+# Todos

+Due to time constraint, many features are left as 'idea'.
+A `todo` had been added to comments.

 # What would I have done differently?